 “Yes, you were really snoring.
 It was kind of cute though,” he said.

 “Oh, shut up,” she said as she brushed past him, her shoulder knocking into his shoulder and her schoolbag, which was strapped over that deadly shoulder, giving him a love tap in the ribs.
 She walked down the aisle and off the bus as if she was travelling alone.
 He chased after her, but not too fast.
 He liked observing her from a distance.
 She was the most authentic human he’d ever known.
 He never thought he would meet a human so authentic, let alone a woman.

 She walked into the station and waited for him.
 She did not turn around.
 When he arrived at her side, she spoke.

 “Should we wait for a taxi?” she asked, looking across the station.

 “Sounds good,” Jimmy said.

 They walked across the small station and exited through a glass door that slid open as they approached it.
 They were standing on a platform where they had expected to see a line of taxis ready to whisk them away.
 But there were no taxis.
-What they did see, after about five minutes, were giant raindrops splash against the empty platform.
+What they did see, after about five minutes, were giant raindrops.
 It was a slow, loud rain, a different rain from the Gypsy feet pellets of Granada.
-This was a Holy Procession rain, for the time being.
+This was a Holy Procession rain.